Frank Zappa's musical language

 As it comes to musical notation one has to choose between Dorian (with the G# being an altered note) and G Mixolydian (with the G natural being an altered note).
 Or one can decide to modulate a couple of times.
 The example above has both Zappa and the accompaniment using Mixolydian during bars 1-5.
 From bar 6 onwards Zappa returns to Dorian, while the accompaniment keeps using the major triad upon E. So here it's mixed.
 This mingling of closely related scales occurs frequently in Zappa's music (see also the Guitar section of this study for an overview).
 It happens on paper (e.g. the opening of "Echidna's arf (of you)") and in improvised music, both by soloists and the accompaniment.
 Sometimes one scale dominates in a piece as a whole, sometimes two notes appear as natural and altered in amounts that approach each other.
 There is a degree of choice in Zappa's music: it was allowed to switch between closely related scales.
 For musicologists such behaviour is inconvenient.
 They like to come up with theories, formulas and overarching explanations.
 Even the number of bars in compositions of Bach has been given a special meaning.
 Zappa kept changing his compositions all the time, so keys can vary, the numbers of bars, the harmonies, new themes got inserted, others got removed etc. In his case it can already get difficult to come to an accurate description of one composition.
 One always has to bear in mind what version you're talking about and sometimes the right vocabulary isn't available.
 In case of the above there's no musical term that covers switching between Dorian and Mixolydian as you like.

 To what extend the bass line in this song is prescribed is debatable, my best guess is that Zappa wrote out the melody with per bar a bass pedal note (as he did in "The black page", that has been officially published).
 The bass player could then improvise along this pattern.
-Zappa has sometimes been accused of taking too much credit of the songs.
 "Weasels of ripped my flesh" is an album with a lot of improvisation, estimated at 80% by Zappa himself.
 But if you ask yourself if then it shouldn't be credited as a group effort, then you have to take into account that: in all rock and jazz music the writer of the basic themes gets the credit and the soloists never, Zappa himself is improvising on guitar, "Directly from my heart to you" is a cover and Zappa is the one directing, editing and compiling the album.
-Without the prescribed material it would have been a set of loose ends.
+Without the prescribed and directed material it would have been a set of loose ends.

 7. Dwarf nebula processional march & dwarf nebula